-The most common side effects of rufinamide tablets include:
+The most common side effects of rufinamide oral suspension include:

 Tell your healthcare provider about any side effect that bothers you or that does not go away.
-These are not all of the possible side effects of rufinamide tablets.
+These are not all of the possible side effects of rufinamide oral suspension.
 For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.